-The Office of Sustainability had planned to host an outdoor, multimedia, gender-inclusive art exhibition in the University of Arizona Community Garden in 2020, honoring artworks related to women's health and the feminine-identifying experience.
-However, due to safety concerns stemming from the continuing COVID-19 pandemic, we made the determination not to move forward with offering such an interactive event at this time.
-Instead, the exhibition will now be hosted virtually on our website, starting in summer 2021 (stay tuned to this webpage for more information).
-The aim of the exhibit is to embrace and showcase the extraordinary experience of what it means to be a woman, and honor women's health.
+The Office of Sustainability had planned to host an outdoor, multimedia, gender-inclusive art exhibition in the University of Arizona Community Garden in 2020, honoring artworks related to women's health, menstruation and the feminine-identifying experience.
+However, due to safety concerns stemming from the continuing COVID-19 pandemic, we made the determination not to move forward with offering such an interactive event at that time.
+Instead, the exhibition will now be hosted virtually on our website, starting in Spring 2022 (stay tuned to this webpage for more information).
+The aim of the exhibit is to embrace and showcase the extraordinary experience of what it means to be a menstruator, and to broadly honor women's health topics.

 We asked University of Arizona students, faculty and staff artists of all gender identities and sexual orientations: how do you express and honor 'femininity'?
-We asked them to reflect on womanhood, women's health, and menstruation, and encouraged artistic contributions in all media on the following topics:
+The artists reflected on the following topics and provided their artistic contributions: